hovmanwang/DisasterResponseupdated/README.md

 models

-ML Pipeline Preparation (2).ipynb - directly downloaded from Udacity workspace, with results
+ML Pipeline Preparation updated 29122020.ipynb - directly downloaded from Udacity workspace, with results

 I could not save the pickle file as it's bigger than 25mb